-Because this Court has never squarely addressed and held that the children of temporary visitors or illegal aliens are citizens by virtue of the Fourteenth Amendment, the question remains open for determination based on the Amendment's original public meaning.
+Because this Court has never squarely held that the children of temporary visitors or illegal aliens are citizens by virtue of the Fourteenth Amendment, the question remains open for determination based on the Amendment's original public meaning.

-B. The Only Question Presented and Decided in Wong Kim Ark Was Whether Children Born to Parents Who Were Permanently Domiciled In the United States Were Citizens; Everything Else Is Dicta.
+B. The Only Question Presented and Decided in Wong Kim Ark Was Whether Children Born to Parents Who Were Permanently Domiciled In the United States Were Citizens; Everything Else Is Dicta.2

 Both the lower courts and Respondents fundamentally misconstrue the scope of the holding of this Court's decision in Wong Kim Ark.
 They treat the case as conclusively establishing that virtually all persons born on U.S. soil, regardless of parental status, are automatically citizens under the Fourteenth Amendment, subject only to the few narrow exceptions of children born to diplomats or soldiers in occupying armies.
-See, e.g., Washington v.
-Trump, No. C25-0127-JCC, slip op. at 7-9 (W.D.
-Wash.
-Feb.
-6, 2025); CASA, Inc. v.
-Trump, No. DLB-25-201, slip op. at 11-19 (D. Md.
-Feb.
-5, 2025); Resp'ts Br.
+See, e.g., App'x 11a-14a, 35a-44a; Resp'ts Br.
 8-9.
-In doing so, they dismiss the critical fact of Wong Kim Ark's parents' lawful and permanent domicile as merely incidental, claiming it was "no more vital to the court's reasoning than the fact that Wong Kim Ark was born in California."
+In doing so, they dismiss the critical fact of Wong Kim Ark's parents' lawful and permanent domicile as merely incidental.
 Resp'ts Br.
-9; see also CASA, slip op. at 20-21.
-This characterization is untenable and ignores both the Court's framing of the issue presented in the case and the established principles distinguishing holding from dicta.
+9; see also App'x at 44a-45a.
+This characterization is untenable.

 The Wong Kim Ark Court explicitly described the "question presented" as concerning a child born in the United States to parents "who have a permanent domicile and residence in the United States, and are there carrying on business."
 Wong Kim Ark, 169 U.S. at 653 (emphasis added).
-This fact was not incidental-it was founda-

-&lt;sup>2 Amicus contends that Justice Fuller's dissenting opinion in the case accurately reflects the original understanding of the Citizenship Clause, but Wong Kim Ark's actual holding-that children born to parents who were permanently domiciled in the United States-need not be overturned to uphold the President's Executive Order, which applies only to persons not domiciled in the United States, but only here temporarily or illegally.

-tional to the District Court's certified question, the stipulated record, and the Court's entire analysis.
+This fact was not incidental-it was foundational to the District Court's certified question, the stipulated record, and the Court's entire analysis.
 Id. at 650-53.
+The terms "domicile," "domiciled," "permanent domicile," and "domiciled residents" appear nearly thirty times throughout the majority

+2 Amicus contends that Justice Fuller's dissenting opinion in the case accurately reflects the original understanding of the Citizenship Clause, but Wong Kim Ark's actual holding-that children born to parents who were permanently domiciled in the United States-need not be overturned to uphold the President's Executive Order, which applies only to persons not domiciled in the United States, but only here temporarily or illegally.

-The terms "domicile," "domiciled," "permanent domicile," and "domiciled residents" appear nearly thirty times throughout the majority and dissenting opinions, underscoring the centrality of lawful, permanent residence to the Court's reasoning.
-See generally id.; Eastman, The Significance of "Domicile", supra, at 304-05.
+and dissenting opinions, underscoring the centrality of lawful, permanent residence to the Court's reasoning.
+See generally id.; Eastman, "Domicile", supra, at 304-05.

 The legal significance of "domicile" cannot be overstated.
-It is not mere physical presence, but the lawful establishment of a "permanent home" with an intent to remain indefinitely-something fundamentally distinct from the transient presence of sojourners, visitors, or temporary residents.
-See Significance of "Domicile", supra, at 305-06.
+It is not mere physical presence, but the lawful establishment of a "permanent home" with an intent to remain indefinitely-something fundamentally distinct from the transient presence of sojourners.
+See, Eastman, "Domicile", supra, at 305-06.
 Accordingly, the actual holding of Wong Kim Ark-the binding legal determination answering the specific question presented-is limited to the citizenship status of children born in the United States to parents who were lawfully and permanently domiciled in the country.
-Statements in the opinion suggesting a broader application based solely on birth within the territory, without regard to parental allegiance or domicile, exceed the factual predicate of the case and constitute non-binding dicta.
-As Chief Justice Marshall explained in Cohens v.
-Virginia, "general expressions ... taken in connection with the case" but extending "beyond the case ... may be respected, but ought not to control the judgment in a subsequent suit when the very point is presented for decision."
-Cohens v.
-Virginia, 19 U.S. (6 Wheat.)
-264, 399 (1821), guoted in Wong Kim Ark, 169 U.S. at 679.
+Statements in the opinion suggesting a broader application based solely on birth within the territory exceed the factual predicate of the case and constitute non-binding dicta.
+As Chief Justice Marshall explained in Cohens, "general expressions ... taken in connection with the case" but extending "beyond the case ... may be respected, but ought not to control the judgment in a subsequent suit when the very point is presented for decision."
+Cohens, 19 U.S. (6 Wheat.) at 399, quoted in Wong Kim Ark, 169 U.S. at 679.